HMS Rose (1757): Activities in North America

-In 1774, Rose, under the command of Sir James Wallace, was sent to Narragansett Bay in Rhode Island to put an end to the smuggling that had made Newport the fourth wealthiest city in America.
-Since Rose was much larger than any American vessel of the time and Wallace was an effective commander, smuggling soon came almost to a standstill.
-On 22 February, 1775 she captured sloop Lively carrying contraband goods.
-On morning of 2 April, 1775 she ran aground on the north end of Goat Island, getting off that evening.
-On 26 April, 1775 she seized the sloops Diana and Abigal.
-On 2 May, 1775 she seized a sloop one of the Providence Paquets.
-This severely affected the economy of Newport.
-Rhode Island's merchants petitioned their colonial legislature to create a navy to deal with Wallace.
-They backed up their petitions with money by fitting out a merchant vessel for naval service.
+In 1774, Rose, under the command of Sir James Wallace, was sent to Narragansett Bay in Rhode Island to put an end to the rampant smuggling that had made Newport the fourth wealthiest city in America.
+Since Rose was much larger than any American vessel of the time and Wallace was an effective commander, smuggling activity quickly came to a halt.
+On 22 February 1775 she captured sloop Lively carrying contraband goods.
+On morning of 2 April 1775 she ran aground on the north end of Goat Island, getting off that evening.
+On 26 April 1775 she seized the sloops Diana and Abigail.
+On 2 May 1775, she seized a sloop owned by one of the Providence Paquet clan.
+On 30 August 1775, Wallace attacked Stonington Connecticut, possibly the first British incursion of the conflict.
+The presence of Rose threatened to derail the economy of Newport.
+Local merchants soon petitioned their colonial legislature to establish a navy and chase off Wallace and his crew.
+They backed up their petitions by putting up funds to have a merchant vessel converted for military use.
 This vessel was commissioned as the sloop-of-war Providence, which became the first naval command of John Paul Jones.
 Rhode Island declared its independence from Britain on 4 May 1776, two full months before the rest of the colonies.
 The petitioning of the Continental Congress to form a naval force to rid Narragansett Bay of Rose was the impetus for the creation of the Continental Navy.

-In July 1776, during the American Revolutionary War, Rose played a large part in the British invasion of New York state, firing on fortifications and making forays far up the Hudson River along with HMS Phoenix.
-Wallace was knighted for his actions in helping to drive George Washington and his troops from the city of New York.
-She also patrolled the rest of the northeast coast of America, pressing sailors from merchant vessels and seeking out provisions for the British garrison at Boston.
+In July 1776, during the American Revolutionary War, Rose took part in the British invasion of New York, firing on fortifications and making forays far up the Hudson River along with HMS Phoenix.
+Wallace was knighted for his actions in helping to force the army of George Washington out of the state and put it firmly under British control.
+She also patrolled the rest of the northeast coast of America, suppressing efforts by American ships to engage in trade and pressing their sailors into Royal Navy service, and providing logistical support for the British garrison in Boston.

-On 27 January, 1779 she captured a prize in Chesapeake Bay.
+Among her last recorded actions, occurring on 27 January 1779, was the capture of a prize in Chesapeake Bay.

 Scuttled in Savannah, Georgia

-Rose finally met her end in 1779 in Savannah, Georgia.
-The British, who were occupying the city, scuttled Rose in a narrow part of the channel, effectively blocking it.
-Consequently, the French fleet was unable to assist the American assault and Savannah remained in British hands until the war's end.
+Rose finally met her end in 1779 in Savannah, Georgia, no longer seaworthy and unfit for service.
+The British scuttled Rose in a narrow part of the channel, effectively blocking it.
+Consequently, both French and American naval forces could not reach the city and Savannah remained in British hands until the war's end.
 After the war Rose was destroyed to clear the channel.
 Though only a few artefacts have been recovered by dredging over the years, the United States Army Corps of Engineers recovered three cannons and an anchor from the Savannah River, believed to be from HMS Rose.